 Lighting & Electrical Service

 The antique chandelier in the Chapel is electrified and equipped with a dimmer.
 There are also concealed lights (also with dimmers) in the window sills.
 The Chapel lighting was designed so that its color and intensity are appropriate for a historic interior.
 This means that on a cloudy day or during an evening wedding, the Chapel will be adequately illuminated, but not blazing with light.
-If you are concerned about light levels, please make an appointment with Louise to see the Chapel after dark.
+If you are concerned about light levels, please make an appointment with Kimberly to see the Chapel after dark.
 You might also consider scheduling your rehearsal at the same hour as your wedding, so you'll know what to expect the next day.

 Climate Control and Doors